-[Editor’s Note: We’re republishing Maya’s amazingly prescient forecast for the USA, written in November 2004 and extending into the early 2020s, for the light it sheds on our current situation.]
+[Editor’s Note: We’re republishing the late Maya del Mar’s remarkably prescient forecast for the USA, written in November 2004 and extending into the early 2020s, for the light it continues to shed on our current and evolving situation.]

 As I write, we are told that there are only two states in the Union whose votes count—Ohio and Florida.
 Our votes, for instance, in this populous state of California, don’t count in a presidential election.
 The candidates don’t even visit here any more.